Botox for Migraine Headaches Overview

 - The frequency of the headache

-I have many patients that report a resolution of migraines after treatment with Botox while some others have a significant improvement in their symptoms.
+We have many patients who report a resolution of migraines after treatment with Botox, while others significantly improve their symptoms.
 There remains a small subset of patients that will not benefit from Botox treatments.

 Occipital headaches are migraines in the back of the head that can move down into the neck.
 The greater occipital nerve is the target of the Botox for the treatment of these headaches.

-The injection sites for Botox at my office in Charlotte to treat migraines are aimed at targeting the nerves responsible for triggering the headache.
-There are 3 main areas where Botox is injected:
+The injection sites for Botox to treat migraines at our office in Charlotte target the nerves responsible for triggering the headache.
+There are three main areas where Botox is injected: